JestVA/JestVA/README.md

-# I edited Wikipedia, once..
+# The story of how I, once, edited Wikipedia

 I asked in the [London Algorithms](https://www.meetup.com/London-Algorithms-Meetup/) Slack channel why `v7` is the only point not included in area `e`.